You are listening to the Sean Hannity Radio Show Podcast.

 It's wrong.

-That's an ISIS like uh ideology to us.
+That's an ISIS-like ideology to us.

-And then they're wearing all of this black and then they're raising a black flag.
+And then they're wearing all of this black, and then they're raising a black flag.

 That seems a lot like ISIS to me, and they need to be stopped.

-They need to be deemed a terror group just like the KKK and the neo-Noxi.
+They need to be deemed a terror group, just like the KKK and the neo-Noxi.

-Uh Diamond Silk, welcome back to the program.
+Diamond Silk, welcome back to the program.

 How are you?